djru/stor.js/README.md

 #Stor, A LocalStorage Helper Library

 ##About
 Stor is a lightweight JavaScript library that aid and ease the use of localStorage.
 It includes set and get methods that obviate the need to deal with JSON parsing, allowing you to save objects to localStorage while maintaining code legibility and conciseness.
 Stor also includes advanced search functionality, enabling filtering using regex and multiple terms, while also providing search utility for both keys and values.
+Stor is not an ORM, nor does it make use of proprietary objects.
+It is simply a collection of function that make interfacing with localStorage more efficient and easier.

 ##Why
 Stor was a product of an insufferably monotonous Saturday afternoon.